Signed in as:

 P2/H2 pilots with previous high mountain flights must have a minimum of 10 witnessed high mountain flights above 1,000 feet AGL documented in their logbook to be released from instructor supervision at Mt.
 Brace.
 After that, and until they have achieved P3/H3 rating, the presence of a Mt.
 Brace Club appointed mentor will be required at launch.

 Observation requires significant pre-arrangement.
-Some instructors may charge you a fee per flight or per day, especially with the now very expensive professional insurance situation.
 Please pre-arrange your appointments, and plan to hike up early.
 Treat your flights like a lesson-by-appointment.
 Try to learn something from the instruction, and don’t be shy to ask questions.
 On a good day, two flights are possible.

 When you have 10 high mountain flights, you may ask for a Brace Club Approved P2/H2 Pilot helmet sticker.
 Do not fly Brace without instructor supervision unless you have a helmet sticker.
 (P3/H3 and P4/H4 stickers are available to qualified pilots.)